Logo

 ₐₗₛₒ ₈ₐᵣᵣₑₗₛ

-Not only can it be done, but it can also be done reliably.
-I would say that with this absolutely busted build I succeed in these impossible situations more often than I fail.
+Not only can it be done, but with the stealth button, it can also be done reliably.
+I would say that with this absolutely busted build I succeed in these impossible situations far more often than I fail.
 But it is rare for these situations to happen in the first place, thanks in no small part to this build making you a highly mobile force of destruction that cannot be downed.
 Your ability to instantly pick up downed teammates with zero risk of failure or self-endangerment also goes a long way towards overall mission success.
 You basically have a side gig as Mercy from Overwatch.

 Anyway, I wonder how many people will actually read all of that? lol